 It’s pretty safe to say that the region of the world most digital nomads flock to due to its warm weather and cheap cost of living is Southeast Asia.

-Below, I’ve sourced the current top 10 digital nomad cities from this awesome website called Nomad List.
+Below, I’ve sourced data for the top 10 digital nomad cities from this awesome website called Nomad List.
 Definitely check out Nomad List for a full list of city rankings, along with pertinent info such as cost of living, Internet speed, and friendliness toward foreigners.

 #1 Canggu, Bali, Indonesia